Zabrane/qlnd/doc/LightningTickerplants.md

 This paper described the basic workings of the Lightning network, a technology with the potential to help scale Bitcoin, and other compatible blockchains, and facilitate the construction of new innovative applications.
-Topic covered included setting up a Lightning node, and using thq `qlnd` library to create channels with peers and make fast payments over the network.
+Topic covered include setting up a Lightning node and using the `qlnd` library to create channels with peers and make fast payments over the network.
 A practical example was provided to demonstrate how a vanilla tickerplant process could be easily modified to enable a pay-per-request publishing scheme using micropayments.
-This example provides a simple template for how market data, or sensor data, could be monitised using the technology, and how machine to machine payments could be facilitated in the future.
+This example provides a simple template for how market data, or sensor data, could be monetised using the technology, and how machine to machine payments could be facilitated in the future.
 It is hoped that as the technology develops, further enhancements to the library can be made to keep it up to date, and make the integration with kdb+ based applications even more streamlined and performant.